MEd in Curriculum and Instruction:

 - Connections between coursework and classroom practice

-Curriculum and Instruction: Collaborative Learning and Teaching is offered as a campus-based program.
-Campus locations include: Cedar Rapids, Iowa; Des Moines, Iowa; Shenandoah, Iowa , Centerville, Iowa and Independence, Missouri.
-During a two-year period, a cohort of teachers participate in 30 term hours of continuously sequenced coursework to complete the master's in curriculum and instruction.
-Of the 30 hours of course work, six hours are special topic courses, 15 hours are study seminars, based on the National Board for Professional Teaching Standards Core Propositions, and six hours focus on action research.
+Curriculum and Instruction – Collaborative Learning and Teaching is offered as a campus-based program in January and June.
+The campus location is Independence, Missouri.
+During a two-year period, a cohort of teachers participate in 30 credit hours of continuously sequenced coursework to complete the master's in curriculum and instruction.
+Of the 30 hours of coursework, six hours are special topic courses, 15 hours are study seminars based on the National Board for Professional Teaching Standards Core Propositions, and six hours focus on action research.
 Students will present an action research project and a presentation to their peers.
 An accelerated option is available.

 Courses are listed below.
-Choose the Course Descriptions link in the right column to view complete descriptions of all courses.
+Choose the Course Descriptions link on this page to view complete descriptions of all courses.

 EDUC5100 Strategies for Collaboration 3 s.h.